-We have been galavanting around almost the entire month of July.
+We have been galavanting around most of the entire month of July.
 I have to admit we are pretty thrilled to be centered at home for a while.
 To kick off staying home, I thought I’d share a new favorite recipe for a Peach Bourbon Upside Down Cake which was created from our favorite upside down pineapple cake.
-We had friends coming to dinner a few weeks back, and nothing to serve for dessert except for a few neglected peaches.
+We had friends coming to dinner a few weeks back, and nothing to serve for dessert until I noticed a few neglected peaches.
 Lucky for us, as I whipped up what has become a favorite recipe.

 Let’s talk peaches for a bit, shall we?
 Last spring and summer, I kept a secret as I spent 6 months getting to know Andy Mariani, stone-fruit farmer extraordinaire of Andy’s Orchard.
 What prompted all these secrets?
 Well, I was thrilled when Spenser Magazine reached out to me to write and photograph a story about Andy.
 What provoked the story was the rare green gage plum that he grows in the orchard.

 Summer Fest this week is about peaches.
 I have a few favorite stand-by peach recipes that I use when I am not going to enjoy them pure; but, decided after creating this outstanding upside down peach bourbon cake that I would save it until now.
 For this recipe, I used peaches that were ripe but still a little firm as hold up better during baking.
 As well I used Bourbon, but feel free to use milk if Bourbon isn’t your thing.
 I made the recipe both ways, and it came out perfectly.
 The cake is best served warm so be sure not to wait until the next day to devour.
 You will want the caramelized sauce to ooze over every bite.

 Thank you for joining us at the Chez Us table; we love having you here.